destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/basics.md

 ### 🎤 Interview

 - What to do when Global or Subtree State:
-  - Is simple or changes rarely.
+  - Is simple or changes rarely
-  - Is complex or changes often.
+  - Is complex or changes often
 - Which one of the suggested tools do you use?
   - Redux Toolkit
   - MobX
-- What makes the tool you use better in managing Global Client State than just using React Contexts?
+- Why the tool you use is better in managing Global Client State than React Contexts?
-- What parts of Redux/Mobx should we test, how?
+- In what situations should we tests Redux/Mobx?

 ### 📝 Katas